 My party-ready, friendly attitude burst like a balloon.
-I slinked over to my husband like a dog with her tail between her legs, wanting to leave the party and my apparent faux pas behind.
-I thought I was being polite by stating my memory disclaimer up front.
+I shuffled to my husband like a dog with her tail between her legs, wanting to leave the party and my faux pas behind.
+I thought stating my memory disclaimer up front a nice thing to do.
 She thought I was rude.

 Either way, two things were certain: 1) I would never forget her name and 2) I would never say “hi” to her again.